 My block is long, as typical in California, and I-shaped.
 It consists mostly of older single homes.
 There’s one apartment building located directly across the street from me, while The East Oakland Health Center and a car repair shop are down the block.
 Illegal dumping occurs frequently in front of the shop, and homeless people reside in their cars.
 On more than one occasion, I’ve asked the owner of the business to clean up the unsightly waste that sometimes sits on the sidewalk for days.
 Occasionally, people collecting recyclables rummage through the trash.

 I can see the East Oakland Hope Faith Center as I head down the street.
 It’s pretty when it’s neon-lit at night.
 The name instills hope in me; although, I’ve only been in it once, to vote.
-There’s a bus stop located on the street below and around the corner.
-There are major lines that run throughout Oakland to the city of San Leandro, the airport and Eastmont Township Mall (ETM), respectively.
+There’s a bus stop located on the street below and around the corner for major lines that run throughout Oakland to the city of San Leandro, the airport and Eastmont Township Mall (ETM), respectively.
 These routes take me to major supermarkets, drug stores, fast food joints and a few restaurants.
 However, there are usually homeless people sitting on the bus stop benches.
 Actual riders are unable or willing to sit while awaiting their bus.
 Maybe one answer to the homelessness is the Acts Cyrene Apartments, opening soon on 94th Avenue, adding 59 residences to our community!

 Halwani also said a nearby furniture store is going out of business but there’s no indication.
 Halwani’s business has been in East Oakland for several years but is moving due to the poor location for his product of restaurants and bakery equipment.
 Contrarily, Perry’s Furniture’s “Going Out of Business” sign is large!
 In a phone conversation, the owner, Shawn Perry, said after 65 years in the community he is closing due to health reasons.
 The expected closing date is by February and they’ll probably be moving out of state.
 Everything is currently up to 75 percent off!!!
 I’ve written to the city about using it for a 99 Cents Only Store.
 I like to purchase my fresh fruits and veggies there instead of the flea and farmer’s markets.